Establishment and Mandate

 Formation: 1 January 2010

-The Act gives effect to the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions and to the United Nations Convention Against Corruption.
+The Act gives effect to the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions and to the United Nations Convention Against Corruption (which was extended to the Cayman Islands in 2020).
 The Act covers a broad range of local corruption offences by public officials, private individuals and entities.
 It extends to bribery of foreign public officials outside the Cayman Islands.
 Offences under the Act are extraditable.

 Mission Statement